GitHub action

 withon: repository_dispatch:

-as follows: - Navigate to the Stringtale Dashboard.
+- Navigate to the Stringtale Dashboard.

 - Go to Projects.